 That feeling continued throughout the day and I could see the telltale pimple whitehead forming throughout the day, though it never quite made it to the surface.
 So, I repeated the process the next night — and that’s when the real magic happened.

-I’d say that my red blemish was 90 percent healed within 48 hours, and that was completely thanks to the ZitSticka.
+I’d say that my red blemish was 90 percent healed within 48 hours, and that was partially thanks to the ZitSticka.

 So yes, the ZitSticka worked for me.
 The pimple patches are pricey, so I won’t use them for everyday pimples.
 But that nasty friend that visits me every month?
 You best believe the ZitSticka will be the way I kick her to the curb.